MicrosoftDocs/learn/learn-pr/student-evangelism/collect-manipulate-data-python-nasa/includes/4-import-data.md

 Before continuing, be sure that you have:
 - Visual Studio Code installed with the Python and Jupyter Notebook Extension (Link to LP1M1)
-- An Anaconda environment with Pandas, NumPy, scilkit-learn, pydotplus, Azure Machine Learnign SDK
+- An Anaconda environment with Pandas, NumPy, scilkit-learn, pydotplus, Azure Machine Learning SDK
 - A folder to store all of the code and data
 - The data downloaded and saved to the folder
 - A blank Jupyter notebook saved in the folder